 As early as possible!
 Anyone past their “tweenage” years should be using good skin care routine on a regular basis with natural products that are right for their skin type.

 That said, if you don’t already have one, it’s never too late to start!
-If you’re new to skin care, our Starter Set is the perfect thing to get you going!
+If you’re new to skin care, our Deluxe Set is the perfect thing to get you going!
 It’s got all our essential products in it (our mask is sold separately), so you can get your skin care routine up and running right away!
 Our products are completely natural and made for all skin types!

 Not ready to make that much of a commitment?
 Try our Sample Pack with just enough for a day or two worth of skin care.